thinkgrid-labs/moment-less/docs/guide/migration.md

+---
+title: Migrating from Moment.js
+description: Step-by-step guide to replace Moment.js with moment-less and the native Temporal API.
+Side-by-side token comparison, parsing, arithmetic, and timezone patterns.
+---

 # Migrating from Moment.js

 This guide is for teams moving from Moment.js (or date-fns, Luxon, dayjs) to the native Temporal API with moment-less.
 The token syntax is nearly identical, but the underlying model is fundamentally different — and in all the ways that make your code more correct.